Tkachov/Overstrike/README.md

 You can start by looking at the [Issues](https://github.com/Tkachov/Overstrike/issues) page, where you can create a new one if it's a bug or suggestion, or find one you'd like to help with.

+See [Building](https://github.com/Tkachov/Overstrike/wiki/Building) page for information on how to build the source code on your machine.

 # License

 Overstrike uses GPLv3 license.